HowToGetLicensed

 • Join ALOA for credibility and training: The Associated Locksmiths of America offers certifications (CRL, CPL, CML) that build trust with customers.
 Membership also gives you access to restricted key blanks, training, and industry networking.

-• Budget approximately $1,000 for your New Mexico license: This includes $0 in application fees, $0 for the exam, and education costs.
+• Budget approximately $1,000 for your New Mexico license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions